Get E-Book

 Error: read ECONNRESET

-at TCP.onStreamRead (node:internal/stream_base_commons:216:20)A peer sent a reset.
-Or a local write hit socket state that had already moved into reset.
+That stack trace points at Node because Node is where the failure reached your code.
+The reset itself came from the socket layer.
+The peer may have sent a reset.
+Or your local write may have hit a socket that already knew the connection was gone.
 Node read the kernel result, wrapped it as a system error, and emitted it through the net.Socket.

-The same shape applies to ECONNREFUSED, ETIMEDOUT, and EPIPE.
+The same idea applies to ECONNREFUSED, ETIMEDOUT, and EPIPE.
 The JavaScript error is the report.
-The TCP connection state is the source.
+TCP state is where the report came from.

 A TCP Connection Is Kernel State

-A TCP connection is the operating system's transport state for one ordered byte stream between two socket addresses.
-The connection is identified by protocol plus local IP, local port, remote IP, and remote port.
+A TCP connection is OS-managed state for one ordered byte stream between two socket addresses.
+The connection is identified by protocol, local IP, local port, remote IP, and remote port.
 Both endpoints keep their own state for that same connection.

 import net from 'node:net';